 Subgroup Growth: Reading 75-100% of identified subgroups outgrew the same subgroups of the local school district.
 50-74.9% of identified subgroups outgrew the same subgroups of the local school district.
 Less than 50% of identified subgroups outgrew the same subgroups of the local school district.
 Progress Towards Achievement: Math The percentage of students considered on grade level has increased by at least 5% from the previous school year's BOY to MOY.
 OR The percentage of students considered on grade level has increased by at least 10% from BOY to EOY.
 OR The school has reached the APPF goal for achievement.
 The percentage of students considered on grade level has increased by 2.5-4.9% from the previous school year's BOY to MOY.
 OR The percentage of students considered on grade level has increased by 4.9-9.9% from BOY to EOY.
 The percentage of students considered on grade level has increased by less than 2.5% from the previous school year's BOY to MOY.
 OR The percentage of students considered on grade level has increased by less than 4.9% from BOY to EOY.
 OR The percentage of students considered on grade level has decreased.
 Progress Towards Growth: Math The percentage of students meeting growth goals has increased by at least 5% from the previous year's BOY-EOY to BOY-MOY.
 OR The percentage of students meeting growth goals has increased by at least 10% from BOY-MOY to BOY-EOY.
 OR The school has reached the APPF goal for growth.
-The percentage of students meeting growth goals has increased by at least 2.5-4.9% from the previous year's BOY-EOY to BOY-MOY.
-OR The percentage of students meeting growth goals has increased by at least 4.9-9.9% from BOY-MOY to BOY-EOY.
+The percentage of students meeting growth goals has increased by at least 2.5-4.9% from the previous year's BOY-EOY to The percentage of students meeting growth goals has increased by less than 2.5% from BOY-EOY to BOY-MOY.
 OR The percentage of students meeting growth goals has increased by less than 4.9% from BOY-MOY to BOY-EOY.
+OR The percentage of students meeting growth goals has decreased.
 Subgroup Growth: Math 75-100% of identified subgroups outgrew the same subgroups of the local school district.
 50-74.9% of identified subgroups outgrew the same subgroups of the local school district.
 Less than 50% of identified subgroups outgrew the same subgroups of the local school district.

 Average Points Tier Designation for Fall-Winter 2021

-2.3 points Tier Ila
+2.4 points Tier Ila

 Site Visits: Quarterly

 Compliance Check: Quarterly

 Academic Support: Monthly

 Reporting Requirements: Monthly

 Board Meetings: Based on Board Schedule

-Overall, the 2020-21 school year for CAMS was challenging due to the need for instructional delivery changes and implementing protocols and procedures to make in-person learning safe in the midst of a pandemic.
+Overall, the 2020-21 school year for SAPS was challenging due to the need for instructional delivery changes and implementing protocols and procedures to make in-person learning safe in the midst of a pandemic.
+However, the leadership team and teachers made intentional and collaborative decisions that made the year appear less challenging as evidenced by site visits and data review.
 Education One commends the school for the following: